zzzprojects/docs/html-agility-pack.net/pages/documentations/writer/save.md

 ## public void Save(string filename)

-Saves the mixed document to the specified file.
+Saves the HTML document to the specified file.
 Save method is a member of **HtmlAgilityPack.HtmlDocument**

 ### Parameters: